-Taking the event of the agreement with the UNHCR as a case in point, the governability perception that emerges is one that centers around a leader of his people.
-The leader is the major policy-initiator, the rationale is protecting his people and putting the public interest first.
-The mode of action is establishing a discrete and highly loyal team of professionals which does a strategic work with international and national agencies, reports solely to the PM and produces an immigration policy within the map of opportunities and legal restrictions with an implementation plan.
-Notice that the institutional bodies that are mediating policy in a democracy – the ministers and their professional staff, the government itself – are kept completely at dark.
-So are the players on the ground: the police, the Tel Aviv mayor, the agencies that deal with the asylum seekers and the legal division at the justice department.
-Indeed, one of the major criticisms around the agreement was that there was no political work with the major forces that play in this arena – the representatives of the poor neighborhoods, the agencies on the ground, the local leaders – which, with the right preparation, could have brought a public consent to the agreement.
+If we take the agreement with the UN as a case in point, the governability perception that emerges is one that centers on a leader of his people.
+The leader is the major architect and initiator of policy; the rationale is protecting his people and putting the public interest first.
+The mode of action is establishing a discreet and highly loyal team of professionals who conduct strategic work with international and national agencies, report solely to the prime minister and produce an immigration policy and implementation plan within the map of opportunities and legal restrictions.
+Note that the institutional bodies responsible for mediating policy in a democracy – the ministers and their professional staff, the government itself – are kept completely at dark.
+So are the players on the ground, including the police, the mayor of Tel Aviv and the agencies that deal with the asylum seekers.
+Indeed, one of the major criticisms of the agreement was that there was no political engagement with the stakeholders – the representatives of the poor neighborhoods, the agencies on the ground, the local leaders – which, with the right preparation, could have created a public consensus in favor of the agreement.

-Yet this whole – surprising – episode, was the exception to the rule – the rule of politics which manifested itself shortly after the press conference and caused the PM first to suspend the plan – and in the next morning, even before his hastily summoned meeting with the local activists and party representatives – to completely overturn his policy.
+Nonetheless, this entire surprising episode was the exception to the rule.
+The rule of politics manifested itself shortly after the press conference and led the prime minister first to suspend the plan and then completely overturn his own policy the next morning, even before his hastily summoned meeting with the local activists and party representatives.
 But what was his idea of governability – and democracy – as he reversed his plan, his own act of leadership, and why did the forces weigh against it so forcefully?

-What has changed between Netanyahu’s press conference at 16.00, his suspension of the plan at 22.45 and his cancellation of the plan and policy altogether the next morning?
-Certainly, after the afternoon press conference he has received an unwavering support of the professional community, the civil service involved in the immigration policy, the international arena and a vast support of the liberal-democratic politicians and citizens – an endorsement of the center, center-left and center-right for the national-interest driven policy by the PM.
-However, he has also received furious reactions on his Facebook, particularly damaging – those of his admirers.
-One such response reads: “Bibi every day I have blessed you on Facebook with the Cohanim’s blessing.
-Your despised decision regarding the infiltrators is throwing mud at the faces of the residents of south Tel Aviv … As far as I am concerned you can go home today.
-You try to appease the Left and our crap media.
-It is time to go for election.
-The Likud will get it hard because of your despised decision today”.
-This and other – few dozens – angered reactions joined an all-out condemnation from pro-deportation south Tel Aviv organizations.
-Also, several politicians and ministers from the PM’s party – Regev, Katz and some others, reacted in dismay – maybe more to the fact they were left out and not part of the new decision.
-But most damaging from the PM’s perspective were two of his rivals: Bennet and Saar.
+What had changed between Netanyahu’s press conference at 4:00 PM, his suspension of the plan at 10:45 PM and his cancellation of the plan and policy altogether the next morning?
+As noted, the plan was warmly received by the professional community and by civil servants involved in immigration policy, and was commended in the international arena.
+Netanyahu’s agreement with the UN also won solid support from liberal-democratic politicians and citizens, and it was endorsed by the center, center-left and center-right as serving the national interest.
+However, furious reactions quickly appeared on the prime minister’s Facebook page.
+Particularly damaging were the angry comments from his admirers – for example: “Bibi, every day I’ve blessed you on Facebook with the priestly blessing.
+Your despicable decision regarding the infiltrators is throwing mud at the faces of the residents of south Tel Aviv … As far as I’m concerned, you can go home today.
+You try to appease the left and our crap media.
+It’s time to go to elections.
+The Likud will be hit hard because of your despicable decision today.”
+In addition to the angry responses on social media, the pro-deportation organizations in south Tel Aviv roundly condemned the deal.
+While several Likud politicians and ministers reacted in dismay (perhaps mainly because they were not consulted), the most damaging responses from the prime minister’s perspective came from two of his rivals: Bennett and Sa’ar.